ans-oss/Student-marks-analysis-/README.md

 How to Use

-Run the code in Google Colab or Python environment.
+open the code in Google Colab
+Run the first cell
+Enter the details of the students
+And output will be shown

 Features